GearHost/Docs/docs/manage-email-accounts.md

 ###Manage your email mailboxes
 1. Click the `Settings` gear icon on the left menu pane
 2. Under `Domain Settings` click `Users`
+3. Now you can manage your mailboxes such as creating a new mailbox or modifying an existing mailbox, see below

-	####Add a new mailbox
+###Add a new mailbox
 1. Click New
 2. Enter a desired username (which is the mailbox name)
 3. Enter a desired strong password which will require 9 characters including 1 upper case, 1 lower case, 1 numeric number and 1 special character
 4. Modify any other settings as required

 ###Modify a mailbox password
 1. Double click the mailbox name or select the mailbox using the check box and click the Edit button
 2. Modify the mailbox password